-Assistant Professor of Political Science
+Associate Professor of Political Science

-University of Illinois at Urbana-Champaign
+University of Illinois, Urbana-Champaign

-Currently, I am spending AY 2019-2020 as a Visiting Faculty Fellow at the Institute for the Study of Religion, Economics, and Society at Chapman University.
+Since 2018, I have been the principal investigator of an NSF-funded project, "Improving and Integrating Global Diversity Estimates Using Transparent Methods."
+I spent AY 2019-2020 as a Visiting Faculty Fellow at the Institute for the Study of Religion, Economics, and Society (IRES) at Chapman University.
 Previously, I spent AY 2016-2017 and 2017-2018 as a Linowes Faculty Fellow at the Cline Center for Advanced Social Research and AY 2018-2019 as a Faculty Fellow at the Center for Advanced Study at the University of Illinois.